jeknom/portfolio/README.md

 7. Upload the folder you created to your host.
 I recommend zipping the file to avoid long upload times.
 8. Once you have the folder on your host, run `npm install` inside of it.
-9. Set up SSL certification by adding your `.crt` and `.key` files to the `certs` folder and rename them to `server.crt` and `server.key`.
-This is the path `server.js` will read them from.
+9. Set up SSL certification by adding your `server.ca-bundle`, `.crt` and `.key` files to the `certs` folder and rename them to `server.ca-bundle`, `server.crt` and `server.key`.
+This is the path `prod-server.js` will read them from.
 10. Next up, run `npx next start`.
-The server should now be running and the app visible behind port 3000.
+The server should now be running and the app visible behind port 443.

 Optionally, you can set up a service on Ubuntu to automatically run/restart the app: